jessieibarra/jessieibarra/README.md

 ### Hi there 👋
+* I enjoy programming in Python and Go
-* Python -> Go -> C?? maybe Rust?
+* I'm hoping to learn C, maybe Rust?
 I need a low level language in my life
 * I'm currently working on all things Confluent, Kafka, ansible, k8s, cloud networking, terraform
 * AI Voice assistants are going to be everywhere
-* Currently tinkering with voice pipelines **jessieibarra/jessieibarra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+* I'm currently tinkering with voice pipelines

  <!---Here are some ideas to get you started: